SEO audits are the single best way to figure out why you’re not getting SEO results.

 This isn’t a good practice.

-If your Ecommerce has many similar pages, then you should consider consolidating them.
+If your Ecommerce has many similar web pages, then you should make sure to consider consolidating them.
 There is no reason to have several pages for different colors or sizes of the same product.

 Once you have taken care of this issue, then you need to write unique descriptions for every single page.